aramder/aramder.github.io/misadventures/_posts/2026-1-18-PMR-171-Reverse-Engineering.md

 ---

-*Disclaimer: This post was authored by AI.
-While the technical findings have been validated against real hardware, do not blindly trust anything written here—verify independently before relying on it for your own projects.*
+*Disclaimer: This post was originally authored by AI and then human edited.*